StromeJL/AcumaticaHackathon-TeamZeta/README.md

 ###User our "Related Items Customization" to Increase Sales in Acumatica!

-BJ Dimes and Bill Dimes completed the coding and made all features functional:
+We completed the coding and made all features functional:

 1. Create related items in both Stock and Non-Stock item forms
 2. Use the "Add Related Items" button to display items related to the item on the selected sales order body line